michailmitsakis/notion-second-brain/README.md

 docker compose up -d phoenix
 ```

-Then visit `http://localhost:6006/projects`, select the `second_brain` project, and run the agent via CLI/Streamlit — every `agent.run(...)`, LLM call, and tool call appears as a span.
+Then visit `http://localhost:6006/projects`, select the `default` project (or rename appropriately), and run the agent via CLI/Streamlit — every `agent.run(...)`, LLM call, and tool call appears as a span.

 ## OpenAI conflict (marker-pdf vs pydantic-ai)

 The single biggest setup pain point.
-You can see this from `pip check`:
+From `pip check`:

 > ```
 > marker-pdf 1.10.2 requires openai<2.0.0,>=1.65.2, but you have openai 2.41.0 which is incompatible.